In this tutorial, you will learn to draw with the Python Turtle module. It’s a fun way to learn Python while discovering your creativity!

-But eventually, after few attempts with different values, I realised that it wasn’t a viable approach.
+But eventually, after a few attempts with different values, I realized that it wasn’t a viable approach.

 Let’s try something different…

-I want to draw a star with multiple points and use as a condition to know that the star is complete the moment in which the turtle reaches the first point of the star, in this case the origin of the x-y plane.
+I want to draw a star with multiple points and use it as a condition to know that the star is complete the moment in which the turtle reaches the first point of the star, in this case, the origin of the x-y plane.

 To do this we will use the pos() function that returns the current position of the turtle: